 7 – Wait with the sleep function so that we can actually see the LED is on.
 We’re passing a value of one to the sleep function, so it will wait one actual second.

 8+ – Here we’ll turn the led off and wait one more second.
 You may notice the program just stops here, but how does the interpreter know what to do with the code?
 Python separates blocks of code based on indentation, so the indented led and sleep functions calls are all part of the while loop.

 Now we could call our program blink.py and run it by simpling typing “python blink.py” in the command line; it’s as simple as that!
 For a deeper tutorial to get you familiar with coding on the Pi, take a look at these Python tutorials via Open Source For U and SparkFun.

 To get even closer to the metal, jump into the official Raspberry Pi repositories on GitHub and SparkFun where you can find all of the low-level sources and gain access to the hardware in ways that mama Python just won’t let you.

 There are many reasons tinkerers and teachers begin Raspberry Pi prototyping, not the least of which is the availability of great products that make it fast and easy.

 Raspberry Pi Prototyping Kit

 For years, PCBs that fit or plugged into another larger board were simply called daughterboards.
-For whatever reason, the Arduino team called their add-ons “shields,” and the Pi Foundation found it fit to further rename their prototyping plates to “hats.”
+For whatever reason, the Arduino team called its add-ons “shields,” and the Pi Foundation found it fit to further rename its prototyping plates to “hats.”
 You can buy these Raspberry Pi prototyping boards that have plenty of space for additional components and allow you to build projects in no time at all.